 SUBMISSION GUIDELINES

-Writers should be either a citizen, national, or permanent resident of South Africa.
+Writers must be either a citizen, national, or permanent resident of South Africa.
 (Refugees and asylum seekers currently in South Africa are also eligible.)

-Please set all text in Times New Roman, unless your poems require special formatting.
+Please set all text in Times New Roman or a similar typeface, unless your poems require special formatting.
 (This applies to works of concrete poetry, image poetry, etc.)

 Collaborative submissions are accepted, but please note that anthologies or retrospective collections – i.e. collections composed solely of poems published previously in other single-author collections – will not be accepted.